-Late blight is a fungus-like pathogen that affects leaves, stems and fruit and can quickly decimate a crop.
+Late blight is a fungal-like pathogen that affects leaves, stems, and fruit and can quickly decimate a crop.
 Leaves turn brown and develop a powdery film, and fruit is misshapen and stunted.
 This disease usually strikes in cool, wet weather, and in its early stages, it can be treated with a homemade remedy or with a fungicide.
 If it's a persistent problem in your area, consider planting blight-resistant varieties.

 Blossom end rot isn't a disease but a physiological disorder caused by calcium deficiency, and it usually occurs in dry weather when the plants don't get enough water.
 The bottoms of the fruit blacken and shrivel, and the fruit has to be discarded.
 You can prevent this by keeping your tomato plants adequately watered.